pmc4/AdaptiveStepSize.jl/docs/src/linear_interpolation.md

 ## Singularities

 A singularity is a point at which the function is not defined or is not well-behaved.
 A typical example is $|x|$, in which the function is continuous at $x = 0$ but not differentiable (the derivative is not continuous at that point).
 For these kind of functions, we can use [`points_linear_singular`](@ref).
-The only difference between this function and [`points_linear`](@ref) is that here we need to pass an extra parameter called `singularities`.
+The only difference between this method and [`points_linear`](@ref) is that here we need to pass an extra parameter called `singularities`.
 This must be a `Vector{T}` where `T<:Real` containing all those singular points.
 The algorithm will compute the points for each subinterval delimited by this `singularities` vector.

 ```@docs
 points_linear_singular